How to Tell If your Baby Is Getting Enough Breast Milk

 How do I know if my baby is getting enough breast milk?

 - Your baby has several wet or soiled diapers each day.
-When he is 4 days old, he should have 3 to 4 bowel movements each day.
-He should also have 6 to 8 wet diapers a day.
+When your baby is 4 days old, he or she should have 3 to 4 bowel movements each day.
+He or she should also have 6 to 8 wet diapers a day.
+His or her urine should be clear or pale yellow.

 - Your baby is gaining weight.
-Your baby's caregiver will check his weight at each visit to see if he is gaining weight as he should.
+Your baby's healthcare provider will check his or her weight at each visit to see if he or she is gaining weight as he or she should.
 Your baby may lose weight in the first 3 days after birth.
 By 4 to 5 days old, your baby should start gaining weight.

 - Your breasts feel different before and after breastfeeding.
 Your breasts should feel full before breastfeeding your baby and softer after.
 This means that your baby is emptying your breasts during breastfeeding.

-- Your baby feeds 8 or more times each day.
-Your baby may let you know when he is ready to breastfeed.
-He may be wide awake and moving his arms and legs more.
-He may turn his head toward your breast and move his mouth more.
-He may put his hand up to his mouth and suck his fingers or his fist.
-You may need to wake your baby to feed him.
+- Your baby feeds 8 to 12 times each day.
+Your baby may let you know when he or she is ready to breastfeed.
+He or she may be wide awake and moving his or her arms and legs more.
+He or she may turn his or her head toward your breast and move his or her mouth more.
+Your baby may put his or her hand up to his or her mouth and suck the fingers or fist.
+You may need to wake your baby to feed him or her.

 How can I care for myself while I am breastfeeding?

 - Ask about medicines.
-Talk to your caregiver before you take any medicines.
+Talk to your healthcare provider before you take any medicines.
 This includes all prescription and over-the-counter medicines.
 Some medicines may decrease the amount of breast milk you make.
 Other medicines may enter your breast milk and affect your baby.

 Where can I go for support and more information?